spaiker7/inverse_eeg_multiple_projections/README.md

 ## Use pretrained model
-If you want to use pretrained Attention-Unet to predict activity from your own EEG, download chkpt and follow the below code:
+If you want to use pretrained Attention-Unet to predict activity from your own EEG, download the weights and follow the below code:

 ```python
 import torch